devahtesham/News-App-Assessment-Project/README.md

 4. Now You can test the project as per requirement.
 For Fresh experience test in an Incognito window.

 #### Note:-
-I used JavaScript (ES6+) in this project because Currently I am learning TypeScript and was not fully confident to use in this project but i am on it and inshallah it is a matter of 1 to 2 weeks.
+I used JavaScript (ES6+) in this project because Currently I am learning TypeScript and was not fully confident to use in this project but i am on it and i hope it is a matter of 1 to 2 weeks.
 Furthermore, it was not mentioned in the Job Description as well.